h01ger/piuparts/README_server.txt

  from first section a package is in is used for the source package html report.

+* "basetgz-sections" is an additional list of sections that are only used to maintain the basetgz tarballs and will therefore be ignored by all scripts except piuparts-slave.
+ This list is empty by default.

 * "master-host" is the host where the master exists.
 The slave will give this host to ssh.
 This option is mandatory.